dunglas/php-socialshare/README.md

 ## Drawback

-For some social networks, the number of shares is retrieved through services not officially approved by social networks.
+For most social networks, the number of shares is retrieved through services not officially approved by social networks.
 These services can be shut down without warning.

 | Service   | Official way? |